fun-with-serverless/building-serverless-using-iac/docs/aws-sam/add-subscribers.md

 Here, `statusCode` and `body` are mandatory, while `headers` are optional.
 If you do not return this response structure when integrating with API Gateway, your client will receive a 502 HTTP error.

 To simplify our code, this functionality has been encapsulated in the `utils` package.

+## Exercises
+* Add Python 3.10 to the list of supported runtimes for the layer.
+??? tip
+    1. Install python 3.10 using pyenv
+    2. Then add the missing runtime.
+* Add first and surname to the body of the `add-subscriber` lambda and then add these values to the DynamoDB table.
+Do you need to add these attributes to the table definition?
+??? tip
+    You only need to add attributes to the table definition if they are either the hash key or the range key.
+* Try removing the the `statusCode` attribute from the API Gateway response.
+Invoke the Lambda through the console, now try through the API.
+What happens?
+Why?
+??? tip
+    The Lambda will run successfully, but the the integration between the Lambda and the API Gateway will fail, resulting in an invalid response.
+Any idea how to debug it? :wink: